Good Intentions vs. Results

-One of the former great states of this country is getting ready to inflict a tax on sugary drinks.
-The intention is stated as a punishment for the individual’s poor choice in beverage, and a tool to use behavior modification to correct those poor choices.
-A side benefit is expected to be some additional revenue to allow the elected dummies to satisfy their obligations to their owners and masters who demand more payments to this and that.
+One of the former great states of this country was getting ready to inflict a tax on sugary drinks.
+The intention was stated as a punishment for the individual’s poor choice in beverage, and a tool to use behavior modification to correct those poor choices.
+A side benefit was expected to be some additional revenue to allow the elected dummies to satisfy their obligations to their owners and masters who demand more payments to this and that.

 Their stated intention is to modify behavior to make us healthier; they will accept some additional revenue in the process.
 Their hands are back in our pockets and that makes everything OK.
 If we do or don’t modify our unhealthy ways, so be it that makes it better for the additional revenue.
 Their intentions are so pure.

 My attempted sexual assault is starting to look like less and less of a crime when you look at it in comparison to the pillars of our communities.

 My intentions were honorable from my own personal point of view.
 An attractive young lady would have been disappointed and despoiled, but I would have been a stud in the eyes of my buddies, and I would have had some real good material to misrepresent, mislead and ultimately to lie about my performance and results to my friends.

 I better be careful it’s starting to sound like I’m running for congress.

 The low information voters are easily impressed with candidate’s intentions and are not clever enough to look for results.
 Good intentions are fantasies until they are translated into results.